-Definition: The scope of the DC Systems WBS element is to receive AC input power and deliver controlled DC output power to the NSTX coil systems.
-This includes power cabling changes, DC Reactor changes, associated raceway changes, and changes required in the
+Definition: The scope of the DC Systems WBS element is to receive AC input power

-Power Cable Termination Structure (PCTS) inside the NSTX Test Cell.
+(PCTS) inside the NSTX Test Cell.

 WBS Title: Control and Protection System

 Definition: The scope of the Control and Protection System WBS element is to control and protect the power loop components for all magnet circuits.
 This includes the design of hardwired interlock system, kirk-keys, real time controls, the PC Link, Firing Generator, and Fault Detector changes, measurement of signals, changes to existing coil protection devices and design of a new digital coil protection system.